revou-fsse-5/module-1-sabrinaurellia/README.md

 - **Gallery:** Images of the custom Vespa.
 - **Contact:** A form to get in touch regarding the collaboration.

-## Screenshot

 ## How to Run
-To run this website, simply open the `index.html` file in your web browser.
+To run this website, simply open the `index.html`.